MettaSurendhar/node-express-backend-template-using-prisma/Readme.md

 ## License

 This project is licensed under the MIT License.
 This means you are free to use, modify, and distribute the software, provided that you include the original copyright and license notice in any copies of the software.
 For more details, see the [LICENSE](LICENSE) file.

 ---

-## Getting Started

-Follow these steps to start using this template:

-1. Clone the repository to your local machine.
-2. Install the required dependencies using `npm install` or `yarn install`.
-3. Set the configuration the database settings and environment variables in the `config` folder.
-4. Start the application using `npm start` or `yarn start`.
-5. Use the API endpoints defined in the `routes` folder to interact with the application.

-For more detailed setup instructions, see the [Setup Guide](setup.md).

----